-The latest builds of Windows 10 include a build-in SSH server and client that are based on OpenSSH.
-This means that now you can remotely connect to Windows 10 (Windows Server 2019) using any SSH client, like to Linux distro.
-In this article, we’ll show you how to configure OpenSSH in Windows 10 and connect to it using Putty or any other SSH client.
+The latest versions of Windows come with a built-in SSH server and client, based on the OpenSSH open-source package.
+This means that you can now remotely connect to Windows 10/11 or Windows Server 2022/2019 machines using any SSH client, similar to Linux distros.
+In this article, we’ll show you how to enable and configure an SSH server on Windows and connect to it using Putty or another SSH client.

-- Click Add a feature, select OpenSSH Server (OpenSSH-based secure shell (SSH) server, for secure key management and access from remote machines), and click Install
+- Click Add a feature, select OpenSSH Server (OpenSSH-based secure shell (SSH) server, for secure key management and access from remote machines), and click Install.

-Add-WindowsCapability -Online -Name OpenSSH.Server*
+Add-WindowsCapability -Online -Name OpenSSH.Server~~~~0.0.1.0

 Get-WindowsCapability -Online | ?
 Name -like 'OpenSSH.Server*'